Sting (musician): 1998–2005: Brand New Day and soundtrack work

 In 2002, he won a Golden Globe Award for "Until..." from the film Kate & Leopold.
 Written and performed by him, "Until..." was his second nomination for an Academy Award for Best Song.
 At the 2002 Brit Awards in February, Sting received the prize for Outstanding Contribution to Music.
 In May 2002 he received the Ivor Novello Award for Lifetime Achievement from the British Academy of Songwriters, Composers and Authors.
-In the Queen's Birthday Honours 2003 Sting was made a Commander of the Most Excellent Order of the British Empire For services to the Music Industry.
+In the Queen's Birthday Honours 2003, Sting was appointed a Commander of the Most Excellent Order of the British Empire (CBE) for services to the Music Industry.
 At the 54th Primetime Emmy Awards in September, Sting won an Emmy Award for Outstanding Individual Performance in a Variety Or Music Program, for his A&E special, Sting in Tuscany...
 All This Time.

 In 2003, Sting released Sacred Love, a studio album featuring collaborations with hip-hop artist Mary J. Blige and sitar performer Anoushka Shankar.
 He and Blige won a Grammy for their duet, "Whenever I Say Your Name".
 The song is based on Johann Sebastian Bach's Praeambulum 1 C-Major (BWV 924) from the Klavierbuechlein fuer Wilhelm Friedemann Bach, though Sting said little about this adaptation.
 In 2004, he was nominated for the third time for an Academy Award for Best Song, for "You Will Be My Ain True Love", from Cold Mountain, sung in duet with Alison Krauss.
 The pair performed the song at the 76th Academy Awards.

 His autobiography Broken Music was published in October.
 He embarked on a Sacred Love tour in 2004 with performances by Annie Lennox.
 Sting went on the Broken Music tour, touring smaller venues, with a four-piece band, starting in Los Angeles on 28 March 2005 and ending on 14 May 2005.
 Sting was on the 2005 Monkey Business CD by hip-hop group the Black Eyed Peas, singing on "Union", which samples his Englishman in New York.
 Continuing with Live Aid, he appeared at Live 8 at Hyde Park, London in July 2005.